-Your balance sheet gives you an at-a-glance view of your business’s assets (what you own) and liabilities (what you owe).
+Your balance sheet gives you a quick view of your business’s assets (what you own) and liabilities (what you owe).
 It also tracks owner and shareholder investments (equity), but that’s less important for most small businesses to keep an extremely close eye on.

-Your profit and loss (also known a P&L or an income statement) tells the story of your sales and your expenses.
+Your profit and loss (also known as a P&L or an income statement) tell the story of your sales and your expenses.

 Your cash flow statement tells you how money is moving into and out of your business.

-But, neither of these two statements give you a complete picture of where your business stands financially.
+But, neither of these statements gives you a complete picture of where your business stands financially.
 That’s where your balance sheet comes into play.

-To give you an idea of what your balance sheet should look like, here’s an example of a balance sheet from LivePlan:
+To give you an idea of what your balance sheet should look like, here’s an example of a balance sheet pulled from LivePlan: